 Facebook is looking to protect its brand identity by taking steps to trademark the word “face”.

-According to Tech Radar, the social networking giant has been granted a Notice Of Allowance, which is the first step in the legal process of owning the term “face” in certain contexts.
+The social networking giant has been granted a Notice Of Allowance, which is the first step in the legal process of owning the term “face” in certain contexts.

 If Facebook is successful they will then control the word “face” when referring to: "Telecommunication services, namely, providing online chat rooms and electronic bulletin boards for transmission of messages among computer users in the field of general interest and concerning social and entertainment subject matter, none primarily featuring or relating to motoring or to cars."